Kippye/BlurEngineLuaDocs/functions.md

 # Global functions

-There are many global functions with different
+There are many global functions with different applications.

 Most of them affect either the player tile or the game window, as well as providing some kind of useful functionality.